nkahassai-unc/ASTControl/README.md

 All device communication is event-driven for responsiveness.

-Future updates may include automation routines and persistent data logging.
+Future updates intended to include automation routines and persistent data logging.